 You may leave the ears as they are, or, you may fold the tip down for a dropped ears.
 Make a few stitches to fix the position of the dropped-tip.

-Pin the zipper tape to the purse along the edge, with the zipper teeth about 1/8″ away from the purse edge.
-The top and bottom stops of the zipper should meet at the zipper markings on the purse respectively.
+Pin the zipper tape to the purse along the edge, with the zipper chain about 1/8″ away from the purse edge.
+The top and bottom stops of the zipper should sit at the joining point between the front and back pieces, respectively.

 Hand-sew with slip stitch to attach the zipper to the purse starting from one end to the other.

 Repeat the same to the other zipper tape.
 Make sure the center of the purse is aligned after zipping up.

 Neaten the zipper tape by rolling the edge into the zipper and slip stitch it.

 This is how the zipper tape looks after completed.

 Puppy Coin Purse of a Boston Terrier inspired design.

 The puppy coin purse with the unzip zipper.